About this project :

 Type : description on how I built my application / description of component or application usage

-Progress : I still have work to do
+Progress : my project is complete / I still have work to do

 The Team :